-- The ability to produce accurate work - an understanding of the importance, consequences and risks arising from carelessness.

-(b) Research

-- the knowledge of where to look for and find accurate information required to carry out your work. - the ability to use key primary sources (eg Acts, Regulations etc) and secondary (eg key text and reference books) from written and online resources. - the ability to evaluate the reliability or suitability of sources an understanding of how technology can support client service.
+- The ability to produce accurate work - an understanding of the importance, consequences and risks arising from carelessness. - (b) Research - the knowledge of where to look for and find accurate information required to carry out your work. - the ability to use key primary sources (eg Acts, Regulations etc) and secondary (eg key text and reference books) from written and online resources. - the ability to evaluate the reliability or suitability of sources - (c) Office systems and procedures - familiarity with office business systems and resources, whether paper-based or online, including employing your organisation's forms and precedents. - compliance with office procedures and standards an understanding of how technology can support client service.
 This may include client reporting systems, file and data management systems and use of knowledge management systems.